-The milk is acidified traditionally without use of starter cultures.
-So fermentation occurs spontaneously by microorganisms from the environment, equipment or processors.
+The milk is acidified traditionally without the use of starter cultures.
+So fermentation occurs spontaneously by microorganisms from the environment, equipment, or processors.
 The milk is left for 36 or 48 h for acidification (Romaric, 2015 unpublished).
-Strains isolation and identification of microbiota in ‘bism naare’ included: Leuconostoc, Streptococcus, Lactobacillus and Pediococcus.
-The most predominant was the genus Lactobacillus (L. fermentum, L. acidophilus and L. delbroekii) (Savadago et al., 2004).
+Strains isolation and identification of microbiota in ‘bism naare’ included: Leuconostoc, Streptococcus, Lactobacillus, and Pediococcus.
+The most predominant was the genus Lactobacillus (L. fermentum, L. acidophilus, and L. delbroekii) (Savadago et al., 2004).
 These results were confirmed by previous works (Hammes and Vogel, 1995).

 2.3‘Nono’

 ‘Nono’ is a Nigerian fermented milk product similar to yoghurt.
-It is produced and consumed by the Hausa and the Fulani’s of northern Nigeria.
+It is produced and consumed by the Hausa and the Fulani of northern Nigeria.
 It is processed by the introduction of starter culture in fresh, raw, unskimmed milk (Manshamu).
-The process is artisanal in nature, in contaminated environments by hand milking of cows into large calabashes (kworia).
-Subsequently the product is skimmed to remove the surface cream (Eka and Ohaba, 1997; Olasupo et al., 1996).
+The process is artisanal in nature, in contaminated environments, by hand milking of cows into large calabashes (kworia).
+Subsequently, the product is skimmed to remove the surface cream (Eka and Ohaba, 1997; Olasupo et al., 1996).

-The microbial population isolated after fermentation were mainly Lactobacillus species.
-The organisms were Lactobacillus bulgaricus, Lactobacillus lactis, Lactococcus acidiphilus, Streptococcus thermophilus, Streptococcus cremoris, Pediococcus halophilus and Pediococcus cerevisiae (Sambo et al., 2013).
-A total of 2.1×106 cfu/ml were obtained from the serial dilution cell count.
+The microbial population isolated after fermentation was mainly Lactobacillus species.
+The organisms were Lactobacillus bulgaricus, Lactobacillus lactis, Lactococcus acidiphilus, Streptococcus thermophilus, Streptococcus cremoris, Pediococcus halophilus, and Pediococcus cerevisiae.
+(Sambo et al., 2013).
+A total of 2.1×106 cfu/ml was obtained from the serial dilution cell count.

-Detection of Enterobacter aergenes, Enterobacter cloacae, Klebsiella and Serratia species in the product indicates possible faecal contamination and could be assigned to non-adherence to Good Manufacturing Practices (GMP) (Utermann, 1998).
-Other pathogenic organisms isolated of public health concern included: Staphylococcus aureus, and Bacillus cereus (Olasupo et al., 2002).
+Detection of Enterobacter aergenes, Enterobacter cloacae, Klebsiella, and Serratia species in the product indicates possible faecal contamination and could be assigned to non-adherence to Good Manufacturing Practices (GMP) (Utermann, 1998).
+Other pathogenic organisms of public health concern included: Staphylococcus aureus, and Bacillus cereus (Olasupo et al., 2002).

 2.4 ‘Wara’

 ‘Wara’ is a Nigerian ripened cheese produced by the Fulani people in the north of the Country.
-‘Wara’is produced from fresh unpasteurized cow milk by adding the leaf extract of Sodom apple (Calotropis procera) or paw paw (Carica papaya) ( Sangoyomi et al., 2010., Adetunji and Alonge., 2009).
-Microorganisms associated with milk and milk products include; Streptococcus spp, Lactococcus spp, coliform bacteria, Pseudomonas spp, and some fungi (Falegan et al., 2014).
-Olasupo et al., (1999) showed that lactic acid bacteria, notably L. lactis isolated from the product produced bacteriocin that inhibited not only closely related lactic acid bacteria, but also strains of Listeria monocytogenes, Listeria innocua, Clostridium butyricum, Clostridium perfringens, Bacillis cereus, and Staphylococcus aureus.
-Based on the results of the study by Falegan et al., (2014), consumers of wara are at risk of salmonella infection without frying because the ready-to-eat product before frying was associated with a salmonella count of 2.11 x106 cfu/g.
+‘Wara’is are produced from fresh unpasteurized cow milk by adding the leaf extract of Sodom apple (Calotropis procera) or paw paw (Carica papaya) ( Sangoyomi et al., 2010; Adetunji and Alonge, 2009).
+Microorganisms associated with milk and milk products include: Streptococcus spp, Lactococcus spp, coliform bacteria, Pseudomonas spp, and some fungi (Falegan et al., 2014).
+Olasupo et al. (1999) showed that lactic acid bacteria, notably L. lactis, isolated from the product produced bacteriocin that inhibited not only closely related lactic acid bacteria, but also strains of Listeria monocytogenes, Listeria innocua, Clostridium butyricum, Clostridium perfringens, Bacillus cereus, and Staphylococcus aureus.
+Based on the results of the study by Falegan et al. (2014), consumers of wara are at risk of salmonella infection without frying because the ready-to-eat product before frying was associated with a salmonella count of 2.11 x106 cfu/g.

 2.5 ’Waragashi’

-The indigenous cheese in Benin is known as ‘waragashi’( Peulh cheese).
-It is processed by crushing Calostropis procera (Sodom Apple) leaves with a pestle and later soaked in the milk for 5 min.
-Later the milk is heated for 18 min after which the whey is separated from the curd with a 1mm sieve.
+The indigenous cheese in Benin is known as ‘waragashi( Peulh cheese).
+It is processed by crushing Calostropis procera (Sodom Apple) leaves with a pestle and later soaking them in the milk for 5 min.
+Later, the milk is heated for 18 min, after which the whey is separated from the curd with a 1mm sieve.
 The curd is allowed to cool for 2 h, making sure that no whey is dropping from the sieve.

 (Dossou et al., 2006).

-The product has a massive patronage across the Country, however, differences in quality from one processor to the other, can be attributed to lack of standard operating procedures (Turkoglu et al., 1987., Belewu., 2001).
-The microbiota isolated from the product was: total mesophyllic aerobic organic, lactobacillus spp, enterobacteria, yeast and molds (Dossou et al., 2006).
+The product has a massive patronage across the Country; however, differences in quality from one processor to the other can be attributed to a lack of standard operating procedures (Turkoglu et al., 1987; Belewu, 2001).
+The microbiota isolated from the product was: total mesophyllic aerobic organic, lactobacillus spp, enterobacteria, yeast, and molds (Dossou et al., 2006).

-Notwithstanding the rich nutrition the product confers on consumers, it has been confirmed that, counts of yeast and moulds are high in the product, Mouaïmine et al., (2012).
+Notwithstanding the rich nutrition the product confers on consumers, it has been confirmed that counts of yeast and moulds are high in the product, Mouaïmine et al. (2012).

 2.6 Wagashie